TaraWilson17/data512/final_project/README.md

 for a university, but is also important for the program as it helps the school come across as well represented and helps finance the athletics department, so I thought it would be interesting to explore in depth.

-Human-centered data science is work designed to address human need (Week 1 Lecture Slides).
-The ability to understand what factors make or deter fans from attending college football games has the power to make the experience better for everyone.
-Games are more fun to attend, programs make more money and players enjoy playing more when the stadium is full.
-Using data to determine what the driving factors are can help identify the opportunities to improve the experience across the board.

 College football attendance has been dropping recently, and is in a 22-year low, with many pinning the decline on technology